2016’s Worst Divorce Tips

 In life-altering transitions, such as divorce, many find themselves relying on resources that provide them with quick answers that end up steering them in the wrong direction.
-It is imperative to distinguish some of the most misleading tips which spouses and families should be aware.
+It is imperative to distinguish some of the most misleading tips that spouses and families should be aware of.
 Without further ado, here are the worst divorce tips from the past year.

 - Draft your own separation agreement using online foreign software picking all the clauses that are easy to understand.

 - Borrow your best friend’s marriage contract as a template for your own separation agreement.